gravitl/netmaker-k8s-ops/examples/INGRESS_PROXY_GUIDE.md

 ### Ingress Proxy Pod

 The operator creates an ingress proxy pod that:
-- Runs a netclient sidecar for WireGuard connectivity (gets Netmaker IP)
+- Runs a netclient sidecar for WireGuard connectivity (gets Netmaker IP dynamically)
-- Runs a proxy container (socat) that listens on the Netmaker IP
+- Runs a proxy container (socat) that automatically detects and listens on the WireGuard IP
 - Forwards traffic to the Kubernetes Service

+### Dynamic WireGuard IP Detection

+Since Netmaker assigns IP addresses dynamically, the ingress proxy automatically detects the WireGuard IP at runtime:

+1. **Interface Detection**: The proxy checks for common WireGuard interface names (`netmaker`, `wg0`, `wg1`)
+2. **Wait for Interface**: Waits up to 60 seconds for the interface to be created and brought up
+3. **IP Extraction**: Extracts the IP address from the WireGuard interface
+4. **Fallback Detection**: If interface name is unknown, searches for any private IP address
+5. **Binding**: Binds socat to the detected IP address

+**Benefits**:
+- Works regardless of what IP Netmaker assigns
+- No need to hardcode IP addresses
+- Handles interface name variations
+- Automatically adapts if IP changes (on pod restart)

+**Manual Override**: You can still specify `netmaker.io/ingress-bind-ip` if you want to use a specific IP, but dynamic detection is recommended.

 ### Service Selector